Skip to main content

 SignalDescription

-DoneTriggered when the calculation is complete
+DoneTriggered when the calculation is successfully completed.

 Usage